-Life insurance is at the centre of most effective estate plans.
-It provides an immediate, tax-free injection of cash at the exact moment it's needed most — when an estate is being settled and bills are due.
+Life insurance provides an immediate, tax-free injection of cash at the exact moment it’s needed most — when an estate is being settled and bills are due.

 When an RRSP or RRIF owner passes away without a surviving spouse, the entire balance is treated as taxable income in the year of death.
 On a $500,000 RRSP, this could mean a tax bill exceeding $200,000 — payable immediately before any distribution to heirs.